Haldwani: 20th and 21st centuries

 In 1901, with a population of 6,624, Haldwani was the headquarters of the Bhabhar region of Nainital District, in the United Provinces of Agra and Oudh, and it also used to become the winter headquarters of the officers of the Kumaon Division and the Nainital District.
 The Arya Samaj Bhavan was built in 1901 and Sanatan Dharm Sabha in 1902.
 The Municipality of Haldwani was disestablished in 1904, and Haldwani was constituted as a Notified area.
 The first Hospital of the city was opened in 1912.

 Haldwani hosted the second session of the Kumaon Parishad in 1918.
 Protests against the Rowlatt Act and for Coolie-Begar Abolition were held all over the city in 1920 under the leadership of Pt.
 Tara Datt Gairola Raibahadur.
 Many processions were carried out in the city between 1930 and 1934 during the Civil disobedience movement.
 In 1940, at the Haldwani conference, Badri Datt Pandey voiced for granting special status to the mountainous regions of Kumaon in the United Provinces, thus, giving a way to the future Uttarakhand movement.

 Haldwani was a mid-sized town, with a population of about 25,000, in 1947, when India became Independent from the British Rule.
 Haldwani became a part of the Indian state of Uttar Pradesh.
 The city was electrified in 1950.
 The 2nd battalion of the Naga Regiment, affectionately known as Head Hunters, was raised at Haldwani on 11 February 1985.
 Haldwani played a major role in the Uttarakhand movement.
 The town was spearheading the agitation, which often ended up in violence and also in police firing and brutality.

 Forty human skeletons and 300 "grave-like structures" were discovered in Haldwani's Golapar area on 9 May 2017 during the construction of the Haldwani ISBT.
 The skeletons were speculated to be the remains of the Rohilla chieftains from Bareilly who fought against the British in 1857 and were killed by the British army or of those who died of epidemics, malaria or famine.
 However, forensic tests later revealed the skeletons to be only two years old.

 Geography

-Topography
+Topography and city layout

-Dry bed of Gaula near Kathgodam; a characteristic of the Bhabar region in which Haldwani is situated.
+Dry bed of the Gaula River near Kathgodam, highlighting the porous geology characteristic of the Bhabar region in which Haldwani is situated.